ravimalde/hotel_cancellation_analysis/README.md

 4. ADR: the Average Daily Rate.
 This could be considered a proxy for whether or not the hotel is in a busy period at the check-in date.
 5. PreviousCancellations: the number of times the customer has cancelled previous bookings.

 Plots were then created for each of the 5  most important features showing the cancellation rates for each one.
-The plot for the most important feature, LeadTime is shown below.
+The plot for the most important feature, Lead Time, is shown below.
 Its clear that as the time between the booking and the check-in date increases, the cancellation rate gets significantly greater.
 Bookings made approximately 1-2 years prior to the check-in date cancel over 70% of the time!

 <h5 align="center">Lead Time Cancellation Rates</h5>
 <p align="center">